AS SEEN ON

 3. Sell Your House to an iBuyer

-iBuyers are large companies that use automated valuation models to make near-instant offers on homes online.
-These companies typically prefer newer homes in good condition.
+iBuyers are companies that use automated systems to make fast offers, typically for newer homes in good condition.

 Pros